 From essential experiences to can't-miss destinations, we've partnered with Qantas to bring you an incredible travel tale each month.

 At the end of our run in this life, all we have are our experiences.
-Richer than gold, more valuable than diamonds, our memories are pretty much our lives (so we better make them extraordinary).
+Richer than gold, more valuable than diamonds, our memories are pretty much our lives, so it pays to make them extraordinary.